 Papa Roach’s fifth studio album, Metamorphosis, is a call-to-arms.
-The multi-platinum, Grammy nominated Northern California quartet has created their album of the decade, and it’s a bold, belligerent and bloody statement.
-Papa Roach made a gritty, raw, relevant album that pulls no punches.
+The multi-platinum, Grammy-nominated Northern California quartet has created their album of the decade, and it’s a bold, belligerent and bloody statement.

 Esperance concludes, “We’re very raw.
 There’s no fuckin’ bullshit, tapes or tricks.
 We aim to make people feel every emotion.
 We want to make dynamic and adventurous records.
 Metamorphosis solidifies our identity as a hard rock contender.
 We’re not going anywhere.
 You can’t deny Papa Roach.”